isomerpages/moe-chijsjc/_list-of-ccas/Fencing.md

 #### **Activities**

-*   Food collection and distribution to needy families

-*   Fund raising for outreach activities; e,g, sale of roses &amp; chocolates for Valentine’s Day
-*   Joint IJYM activities with the four other IJYM schools
+*   Invitational meets and exchange programmes with other schools
-*   Inter-CCA VIA projects collaboration
-*   Partnership for outreach projects with community groups / organization
-*   IJYM Annual Day Camp
+*   National School games for both Epee and Sabre categories

 #### **CCA Information**